-Bad news.
-Unfortunately while tuning the violin I snapped the e string.
-Can you fix it?
-Or does it go back to the violin shop?
+“OH NO!
+While tuning the violin I snapped a string.
+Can I fix it?
+Or does it go back to the violin shop?”

 Here are seven things you can do to prevent breaking strings prematurely and to minimize inconvenience when breaks occur: